ADHD Analysis Paralysis

 ADHD and Analysis Paralysis: FAQs (Frequently Asked Questions)

-Is it a symptom of ADHD?
+Is analysis paralysis a symptom of ADHD?

-Analysis paralysis is not an official symptom of ADHD, however, many adults with ADHD experience it.
-One possible reason for that is because ADHD affects the brain’s executive functions, which involves the mental ability to think flexibly and control one’s self.
+Analysis paralysis, which others also call choice paralysis, is the difficulty or failure to arrive at a decision, particularly when there are too many choices.
+While it’s not an official symptom of ADHD, many adults with ADHD experience it.
+One possible reason for that is that ADHD affects the brain’s executive functions, which involves the mental ability to think flexibly and control one’s self.

 Share this article on Social Media